I7Z3R0/Fortigate/README.md

 NOTE : I have default directory to save the exploit as /tmp/fortigate/, If you want change that path to obsolute one to whereever you required but i would suggest to leave in the default location which i have specified.

-USAGE : script.py <absolute path to ip address file> <group name>
+USAGE(Address) : script.py <absolute path to ip address file> <group name>

-EXAMPLE : script.py /home/dummy/Desktop/fortigate/file.txt Malicious-Group
+EXAMPLE(Address) : script.py /home/dummy/Desktop/fortigate/file.txt Malicious-Group

+Usage(Routes) : script.py <absolute path to ip address file> <gateway ip address> <destination interface port number>

+Example(Routes) : script.py /home/dummy/Desktop/fortigate/file.txt 10.1.1.1 6